Alexander Purnell: International representative rowing

-Alex Purnell made his Australian representative debut in 2013 in a junior quad scull who contested the 2013 Junior World Rowing Championships in Trakai to an eleventh place finish.
+Alex Purnell made his Australian representative debut in 2013 in a junior quad scull which contested the 2013 Junior World Rowing Championships in Trakai to an eleventh place finish.
 In 2015 he was selected in an U23 quad scull which competed at the World Rowing U23 Championships in Plovdiv and rowed to a bronze medal.
 The following year at the 2016 World Rowing U23 Championships in Rotterdam he was seated in the Australian U23 eight which raced to a seventh place finish.

 2017 saw Purnell elevated to the Australian senior squad and into the men's eight.
 He raced in the eight at two World Rowing Cups in Europe and then at the 2017 World Rowing Championships in Sarasota to a seventh placing.

 Purnell was selected in the Australian squad for their 2018 international tour.
 He rowed in the quad scull to a fourth place at the World Rowing Cup II in Linz, Austria.
 In the touring party's second regatta of the 2018 season Purnell was seated in the Australian men's eight racing as the Georgina Hope Rinehart National Training Centre, in honour of Rowing Australia patron, Gina Rinehart.
 That eight won the 2018 Grand Challenge Cup at the Henley Royal Regatta - the fourth Australian men's eight to ever do so.
 He was back in the Australian quad for the 2018 World Rowing Championships in Plovdiv.
 That crew placed third in their heat and then in the repechage they went out hard and alongside New Zealand they surprised the Lithuanian world champions knocking them out of the final.
 In the final the Australian quad rowed through most of the field from the 1000m mark and finished in second place for a silver world championship medal.